collinmfarmer/From-Heart-Rate-to-Hibernate---Exploring-How-Physical-Activity-Shapes-Sleep-Patterns/README.md

 # From Heart Rate to Hibernate: Exploring How Physical Activity Shapes Sleep Patterns

 From Heart Rate to Hibernate investigates how physical activity influences sleep quality, using real-world data collected from Fitbit wearables.
-The primary aim of this analysis is to uncover patterns and correlations between daily movement metrics—like step count, active minutes, and heart rate variability—and key sleep indicators such as total sleep duration, sleep efficiency, and restlessness.
+The primary aim of this analysis is to uncover patterns and correlations between daily movement metrics—like step count, active minutes, and heart rate—and key sleep indicators such as total sleep duration, sleep efficiency, and percentage of time in each sleep level.

 ## Table of Contents